aoibht/FHIR-Scrape/README.md

 For example - https://www.hl7.org/fhir/allergyintolerance.html

-This webpage contains the schema of each FHIR Resource, expressed in multiple format.
+This webpage contains the schema of each FHIR Resource, expressed in multiple formats.

 We scrape the web pages for each of the resource returned from the index page.